adeatt/Electricity-Bill-Calculator/README.md

 # Electricity-Bill-Calculator
-Basic project for beginners learning C
+Small project i did for learning c.
+Input: Name,Id and the amout of electricity used.